Board Foot Calculator guide

 What this calculator is solving

-The Board Foot Calculator estimates lumber volume.
-It is useful when comparing rough lumber, sawmill boards, or board-foot pricing.
+The Board Foot Calculator estimates sawn-lumber volume.
+It is useful when comparing rough boards, sawmill lumber, hardwood pricing, or a small material list.

 The formula in plain language

-In plain language: The calculator multiplies thickness in inches by width in inches by length in feet, divides by 12, then multiplies by quantity.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Board feet each = thickness inches x width inches x length feet / 12.
+Total board feet = board feet each x quantity.
+The examples on the page are there so you can compare your inputs with a 1 x 6 lumber example before copying the answer.

 How to read the answer

-• The formula divisor is 12 because thickness and width are inches while length is feet.
+• The formula divisor is 12 because thickness and width are inches while length is still feet.

 Common mistakes to avoid